In order to administer medication to your child, we must have:

-The Texas Department of State Health Services (DSHS) requires all students entering the 7th grade receive the following immunizations prior to beginning the upcoming school year.
+The Texas Department of State Health Services (DSHS) requires all students entering the 7th grade to receive the following immunizations prior to beginning the upcoming school year.

 *Varicella Vaccine: All students entering the 7th grade will be required to have 2 doses of varicella vaccine.
 A written statement from a parent/ legal guardian, or physician attesting to a child’s positive history of varicella disease (chickenpox), or of varicella immunity, is acceptable in lieu of either dose of varicella vaccine.